Hybrid Type-I and Type-II Leptogenesis in Minimal Renormalizable $\mathrm{SO}(10)$: Numerical Strategy and Benchmark Choice

-corresponding to a percent-level mass degeneracy.
-This naturally induces a strong resonant enhancement of the hybrid CP asymmetry derived in Sec.~III, analogous in structure to resonant leptogenesis but arising here from an intrinsically hybrid mechanism \cite{PilaftsisUnderwood,DevPilaftsisReview}.
-The triplet trilinear coupling is chosen to carry an ${\cal O}(1)$ complex phase, maximizing the physical hybrid invariant \(\phi_{\rm HR} = \arg(\mu f Y_\nu^\dagger)\), which controls the interference between type-I and type-II decay amplitudes \cite{Hambye2019,AntuschHybrid2020}.
+This percent-level mass splitting induces a strong resonant enhancement of the hybrid CP asymmetry derived in Sec.~III, analogous in structure to resonant leptogenesis but arising here from intrinsically hybrid dynamics \cite{PilaftsisUnderwood2004,DevPilaftsisReview}.